butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 ![designing ssonext - a simple single sign on service](shot1.jpg)

-How to design a SSO service: thinking about how the front-end and the back-end developer will use it.
+How to design an SSO service: thinking about how the front-end and the back-end developer will use it.

 ## Why another SSO service 😁